From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Introduction

 \section{Introduction}

 Ultrasound is becoming increasingly important in clinical practice worldwide.
 It offers significant advantages over magnetic resonance imaging (MRI) and computed tomography (CT), including freedom from radiation, non-invasive nature, and cost-effectiveness.
 Thus, it is widely adopted as the primary imaging method for monitoring fetal growth during pregnancy \cite{whitworth2015ultrasound}, diagnosing internal organ pathology, and assisting in surgical decision-making \cite{akkus2019survey}.
-However, ultrasound-based diagnosis relies heavily on the clinician's experience, while factors like noise and artifacts in the images can compromise quality and hinder the clinician's assessment of pathological regions, increasing the risk of missed or incorrect diagnoses \cite{donofrio2014diagnosis, feldman2009us}.
-Recent efforts have turned to artificial intelligence (AI) technologies to enhance diagnostic accuracy \cite{buv, fetal_plane_1, gbcu}.
-Despite notable successes, existing AI-based ultrasound models typically focus on very specific medical scenarios and require large amounts of high-quality labeled data, which restricts their scalability and generalizability across diverse medical applications.
+However, ultrasound-based diagnosis relies heavily on the clinician's experience, while factors like noise and artifacts in the images can compromise quality and hinder the clinician's assessment of pathological regions, increasing the risk of missed or incorrect diagnoses \cite{donofrio2014diagnosis, feldman2009us}. {Recent efforts have turned to artificial intelligence (AI) technologies to mitigate ultrasound-specific artifacts (e.g. speckle, false textures) and enhance diagnostic accuracy \cite{buv, fetal_plane_1, gbcu, yadav2022despeckling, yadav2023objective, yadav2024deep, yadav2024machine, yadav2024systematic, yan2025development, virmani2019assessment, dass2020image}.
+These contributions demonstrate that careful preprocessing, task-specific network design, and curated annotations can substantially improve performance for single-organ tasks.} Despite notable successes, existing AI-based ultrasound models typically focus on very specific medical scenarios and require large amounts of high-quality labeled data, which restricts their scalability and generalizability across diverse medical applications.

 Over the past two years, foundational models (FMs) have attracted much attention due to their generality and high performance.
 In the medical field, many efforts \cite{USFM, EchoFM} have leveraged unlabeled ultrasound data to pre-train FMs and fine-tuned them for specific tasks using labeled data.
 However, existing ultrasound foundational models (USFMs) face three key challenges: (1) \textbf{Data privacy}.
 Ultrasound data are distributed across multiple medical institutions and cannot be shared due to privacy regulations (e.g., GDPR \cite{voigt2017eu}), restricting the volume of data available for pre-training; (2) \textbf{Limited modality}.
 Many USFMs are designed for particular ultrasound imaging modalities (e.g., echocardiograms), limiting their applicability to other imaging modalities and reducing their versatility; (3) \textbf{Imbalanced data distribution}.
 Existing USFMs often face an imbalance caused by the long-tailed distribution of the organ/lesion types represented in the dataset (e.g., 91\% breast ultrasound in 3M-US \cite{USFM}), leading to a biased performance in diagnosing uncommon conditions.
 These challenges highlight the need for new solutions that simultaneously address data privacy, scalability, and generalizability across various ultrasound imaging modalities and clinical scenarios.